alan-turing-institute/remote-sensing-reading-group/README.md

 The group meets <b>every other week on Thursdays at 11-12</b> (odd-numbered weeks).
 Everyone is welcome to join!
 If you have any questions email [Thijs](mailto:t.vanderplas@turing.ac.uk) or [Varun](mailto:vchhabra@turing.ac.uk).
 As a Turing-organised event, we expect everyone to follow the [Turing code of conduct](https://www.turing.ac.uk/events/policies-and-guidelines), and we also ask everyone to go through our reading group [Code of Conduct](CodeOfConduct.md).

+**Zoom room:** Pinned to the top of Slack channel, or ask Thijs or Varun.

 ## Upcoming Schedule

 |Date | Topic | Room | Lead |